kate-orlova/auth0-in-sitecore/README.md

 4. View the app via http://localhost:3002; if required a port can be set to any with minimal changes in `\bin\www`, `Dockerfile`, `exec.ps1` and `exec.sh` files

 ## Sitecore
-Auth0InSitecore solution implements the integration between Sitecore and Auth0.
+Auth0InSitecore solution implements the integration between a Sitecore website and Auth0 using [Auth0 Universal Login](https://auth0.com/docs/authenticate/login/auth0-universal-login).

 ### Configuration
 The module ships the following config files defined in `..\src\Sitecore\Foundation\Auth0InSitecore\App_Config\Include\Foundation\Auth0InSitecore` folder: